ingleshivam/G37/README.md

     - Working....
 - **[12/12/2023]**
   - **New Work Done**
-    - "Added a loader to indicate ongoing processing before submitting data for prediction.
+    - Added a loader to indicate ongoing processing before submitting data for prediction.
+- **[12/01/2024]**
+  - **New Work Done**
+    - Created separate login and registration pages for Doctors and Patients.
-    -
+  - **Changes Made**
+    - Added a clear button to the Diabetic Predictor form for one-click form clearing.
 - ...